kevinbluer/bluer-notes-jekyll/quotes.md

 - "A year from now what will you wish you had done today?", Unknown
 - "Risk by its very nature is mysterious.
 It is mystery lived, for it ventures into lands that are not controlled or charted.", John Paul Lederach
 - "This being human is a guest house.
 Every morning a new arrival.
 A joy, a depression, a meanness, some momentary awareness comes as an unexpected visitor.
 Welcome and entertain them all!
 Even if they are a crowd of sorrows, who violently sweep your house empty of its furniture, still, treat each guest honorably.
 He may be clearing you out for some new delight.
 The dark thought, the shame, the malice. meet them at the door laughing and invite them in.
 Be grateful for whatever comes.
 Because each has been sent as a guide from beyond.", Rumi
+- "The limits of the possible can only be defined by going beyond them into the impossible.", Arthur C. Clarke
+- "A person who never made a mistake never tried anything new.", Albert Einstein

 #### Business

 - “Work is love made visible.”, KG
 - "Life is in a constant state of flux and careers are long.
 As much as we obsess about the short-term, the immediate and the adrenaline rush of the moment – your career, your success and your legacy are created and built in the long-term.", Pascal Finette
 - "Make something people want and sell that, or be someone people need and sell you.", Ryan Lilly
+- "You can’t use up creativity.
+The more you use, the more you have.”, Maya Angelou

 #### Technology